honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 If you keep `requirements.txt` file like this around your code, anyone can easily create a virtualenv with exactly the dependencies you used to develop your project.
 Of course, you need to update the file (freeze your virtualenv) every time you install or uninstall dependency in your virtualenv.

 > **Note:** Only dependencies installed by `pip` go to the `requirements.txt` file.
-If your project uses modules from the Python's standard library, such as `random` or `math`, those shouldn't be listed.
+If your project uses modules from Python's standard library, such as `random` or `math`, those shouldn't be listed.
 They are always already present as they're bundled with Python, and don't need to be installed.
 >
 > **JavaScript developers:** The `requirements.txt` is like `package-lock.json` or `yarn.lock`.
 If dependencies are specified without their version constraints, it can, kind of, work as `package.json`, too.

 Specifying dependencies using the `requirements.txt` is easy and it works well for scripts or web apps.
 However, it's good to know that there are also other ways to do this — libraries, for example, use `setup.py` files.
 There are also emerging new formats like `pyproject.toml`.
-Those are out of scope of this article though and it usually takes time until a beginner needs them.
+Those are out of the scope of this article though and it usually takes time until a beginner needs them.
 The [Python Packaging User Guide](https://packaging.python.org/) is a good resource to learn about that.

 > **JavaScript developers:** The `setup.py` or `pyproject.toml` are like `package.json`.

 ## Multiple Python versions (macOS)

-This is only slightly related topic, so I'll cover it just briefly.
+This is only a slightly related topic, so I'll cover it just briefly.
 Also I don't have much experience solving this elsewhere than on macOS, so this is gonna be specific to macOS.

 Sometimes you have an older project, which won't run with your latest Python version, or you just want to test whether your code works on various versions.
 On macOS, my Python setup looks like this:

 - `python` points to Python 2.7 which older macOS versions contain out of the box
 - `python3` points to the latest Python 3 — I install this by `brew install python` (see [Homebrew](https://brew.sh/))

-The limitation of this setup is that every time new Python is released, my `python3` gets updated to the latest version, and there's no way to keep the older ones.
+The limitation of this setup is that every time a new Python is released, my `python3` gets updated to the latest version, and there's no way to keep the older ones.
 If I need some older ones, I use [pyenv](https://github.com/pyenv/pyenv) to download, install, and manage them.
 I get it using [Homebrew](https://brew.sh/): `brew install pyenv`.
-Then following should work:
+Then the following should work:

 - `pyenv install ...` installs additional Python versions
 - `pyenv versions` lists what's available on your machine